kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Prevent replay attacks

 Replay attacks can occur when an attacker intercepts a JWT and tries to use it multiple times to gain unauthorized access to protected resources.
 To prevent this type of attack,consider using the "jti" (JWT ID) claim.
 This claim is a unique identifier that can be used to prevent a JWT from being used more than once.
-Another idea would be to include a "nonce" in authenticated requests.
-A "nonce" is a random value that is used only once and including it also can prevent this type of attack.
+You can also prevent replay attacks by including a nonce in authenticated requests.

 ### Follow good security practices